Lincoln, California: History

 At Auburn Ravine, where the line makes an elbow and turns northward toward Marysville, a new railway town Lincoln was located by Judah with town lots on sale from Wilson.
 At an auction in Sacramento on November 23, 1859, over $4,000 was raised from the sales of lots in Lincoln, ranging from $20 to $400 for each lot.
 With the grading on the first division of the road from Folsom completed 18 mi to Lincoln, track laying began at Folsom on December 30, 1859.
 With the help of the Chinese laborers, the company was able to complete the railroad to Lincoln on October 14, 1861.
 The completion of the railroad "changed the appearance of the locality, and breathed into the town the breath of life", birthing possibly the first platted railroad town in California.

 At this point, due to a lack of funds, further construction on the California Central was temporarily halted and Lincoln experienced a small-scale boom as the northern terminus of this new railroad.
 Within a few years, however, more investors were found and the line was extended to Wheatland, in Yuba County, bringing an end to this early stage of Lincoln's development.

 When most of its population and business moved on with the railroad, the town settled into a lull until the early 1870s, when rich clay deposits of the Ione Formation were discovered nearby.
-This led to the establishment of Gladding, McBean & Co., the pottery for which Lincoln is now famous, ushering in a new era of prosperity and growth.
+This led to the establishment of Gladding, McBean & Co. and the pottery for which Lincoln is now famous, ushering in a new era of prosperity and growth.

 Lincoln remained a sleepy town until the mid-1990s, when the suburbs of Sacramento started expanding beyond nearby Roseville.
 The city is now experiencing a new period of growth.
 As of the 2010 census, the population was 42,819, for a growth rate of 282 percent since 2000, making Lincoln the fastest-growing city in the United States over that decade.

-In June 2003 the first casino in the greater Sacramento Metropolitan Area, the Thunder Valley Casino Resort, opened in Lincoln.
+In June 2003 the first casino in the greater Sacramento Metropolitan Area, the Thunder Valley Casino Resort, opened in the unincorporated outskirts of Lincoln.

 In 2006, Lincoln was named an All-America City by the National Civic League.
 It was the only California city to be named an All-America City that year and only one of the cities to receive the prestigious award.

 Geography

-Lincoln is located at (38.887121, -121.295973).

 According to the United States Census Bureau, the city has a total area of 24.2 sqmi, of which 0.04 sqmi, or 0.18 percent, is water.